-The University Council settles issues that are not provided in the bylaws.
+The University Council settles issues which are not provided for in this bylaw.

-The President of University, Deans of Colleges, Dean of Research and Postgraduate Studies and Dean of Admission and Registration are responsible for implementing the provisions of the bylaws.
+The President, Deans of Colleges, Dean of Research and Graduate Studies and Dean of Admissions and Registration are responsible for implementing the provisions of this bylaw.

 Policies